git67/terraform/README.md

 # terraform
 --------------------------------------------------
-for use - take a short look into README
+how to use - take a short look into README